dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 This command will add the application to CIAM

-ROLE refers to the role defined in PowerFlex, CIAM_CLIENT_ID is the ID issued by CIAM, IDP_CLIENT_ID is the client ID from Azure or Keycloak, METADATA represents the metadata URL of the Azure/Keycloak application, and SERVICE_ID_IDP denotes the service ID of the identity provider.
+ROLE refers to the role defined in PowerFlex, CIAM_CLIENT_ID is the ID issued by CIAM, IDP_CLIENT_ID is the client ID from Azure/Keycloak/Okta, METADATA represents the metadata URL of the Azure/Keycloak/Okta application, and SERVICE_ID_IDP denotes the service ID of the identity provider.

 ``` bash
 curl -kLvv --request POST \